 Because of this, companies with a strong tie to the tech sector have the opportunity to capitalise on this industry; they can invest their time and resources into creating an AI system that other industries will be desperate to adopt in-house.
-The potential uses of these technologies are numerous, too; for instance, individuals needing a more efficient method of juggling multiple businesses, by removing the possibility of human error.
+The potential uses of these technologies are numerous, too, with many organisations already implementing AI into their customer support processes.

 If you are a tech startup, then by making available an AI programme that can be adopted and implemented quickly, you could be very much riding the crest of a highly lucrative wave.

 Although currently only Canada, Uruguay, Switzerland, and several states within the United States have legalised the use of cannabis, nations such as Luxembourg, Mexico, and New Zealand are believed to be just three of many potential countries moving toward this same shift.
 Nonetheless, the use of CBD-based products (the non-psychoactive component in marijuana) is on the rise in areas where THC (the cannabinoids that creates a 'high') are not yet legal.